Proposed Chicago south suburban airport: Initial Planning

+Land Acquisitions and Infrastructure Laws

-The proposed airport is within the airspace of an existing airport, Bult Field (C56)[sic], a privately-owned airport with a 5,000-foot runway.
+The proposed airport is within the airspace of an existing airport, Bult Field (C56)[sic], a once-privately owned airport with a 5,000-foot runway.
 On July 1, 2014, IDOT purchased Bult Field and some surrounding land for $34 million for the new Chicago-area airport.

 The proposed third airport was included in REBUILD Illinois, the 2019 capital bill signed into law by Governor J. B. Pritzker.
 The bill allocated $162 million toward road improvements that would connect Interstate 57 to the proposed airport site, an environmental review, and the completion of a master plan.
 At that time the state had acquired about 5,000 acres of the proposed new airport site.

+In mid-2023, a state law was passed to force IDOT to review proposals to develop and maintain the airport by the end of the year.

 Support

 An op-ed in Crain's Chicago Business by public affairs consultant Delmarie Cobb cites its proximity to five of Amazon's south suburban fulfillment centers and job opportunities for residents of the South Side of Chicago and south suburbs as reasons to support a third airport in the south suburbs.

 Supporters of a new south suburban airport have historically found common ground with those opposing an expansion of O'Hare Airport.
 The proponents of the south suburban airport and those opposing expansion of O'Hare believe a south suburban airport would alleviate the heavy and still growing air traffic, while not necessitating the expansion of the already extremely large and busy O'Hare.
 It would also provide additional economic opportunities to the south suburbs.

 There had been discussions on expanding the airports in either Rockford, Illinois or Milwaukee, Wisconsin and utilizing one of those airports as a third Chicago area airport.
 However, proponents of a third airport believe that Rockford and Milwaukee are not close enough to Chicago to be an effective option, and that expanding Milwaukee's or Gary, Indiana's airports for Chicago-bound travelers is not as financially beneficial to the state of Illinois as it will be to the states of Wisconsin or Indiana.